-We plan to empower our audit committee to take the PCAOB's lack of inspection into account in connection with the oversight of our independent registered public accounting firm's audit procedures and establish relevant internal quality control procedures.
+We plan to empower our audit committee to take the PCAOB's lack of inspection, as applicable, into account in connection with the oversight of our independent registered public accounting firm's audit procedures and establish relevant internal quality control procedures.
 However, we cannot assure you that our audit committee's oversight would be effective.
 In addition, the SEC may initiate proceedings against our independent registered public accounting firm, whether in connection with an audit of our Company or other China-based companies, which could result in the imposition of penalties against our independent registered public accounting firm, such as suspension of its ability to practice before the SEC.
-All of these could cause our shareholder and investors to lose confidence in our reported financial information and procedures and the quality of our financial statements.
+All of these could cause our shareholders and investors to lose confidence in our reported financial information and procedures and the quality of our financial statements, which may have a material effect on our business.